 The simplicity and portability of the ukulele in intriguing to most musicians, but some worry that the volume will be too low for performances.
-Another possible drawback for some people will be that they wish to play an instrument with a heavier rock/metal sound to the instrument instead of the sweet tones of a regular ukulele.
+Looking for a good way to amplify the sound of a ukulele to come out of speakers?
+Another possible drawback of a ukulele for some people will be that they wish to play an instrument with a heavier rock/metal sound to the instrument instead of the sweet tones of a standard uke.

 For people that fall into these categories, you can get the best of both worlds!
 Electric ukuleles offer you the 4 string ukulele you already know and love with a pickup that can be plugged into an amplifier for that louder volume!